zergov/venomq/README.md

 At this point, the broker is running and is accepting connections from AMQP clients on port 5672 (the default AMQP port)

-## Test the broker
+## Playing with the broker
-Right now, I am testing the broker with a script that uses the python client [pika](https://github.com/pika/pika).
+My goal is to follow the [rabbitmq tutorials](https://www.rabbitmq.com/getstarted.html), and implement as much feature as possible so that the tutorials can be played on this broker.

+I am using the python version of the tutorials, using the amqp [pika](https://github.com/pika/pika) .
-You can find the script in the `/examples` folder.
+You can find the tutorial scripts in the `/examples` folder.